Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 - Not Included
 If there is any possibility of misunderstanding what is included, it is sometimes helpful to explicitly enumerate what is not included in the Story.

-#### Sub-story
-The smallest unit of work that has value for our customers
+Sub-story: The smallest unit of work that has value for our customers

 ## Personal tasks management
 - Etherpad is great: it gives flexibility, a copy/paste scratchpad, hyperlinks, a persistent history of changes, multi-users access and plenty of plugins
 - For tips on priotizating issues of a service: _cf._ [ProductOwnership]
 - [Log-driven programming] > nested-thinking: never interrupt the flow, take notes of subtasks you'll achieve later on
 - Pomodoro Technique: use a timer to break down work into ~25min intervals separated by short breaks
+- [Knowledge Debt]:
+> You should, intentionally and tactically, decide which piece of information you can do without, for now.
+But you should also, intentionally and strategically, decide when to pay back that debt.
+> Being a programmer is about being in a continuous state of learning
+> Great programmers don’t settle on not knowing; but they are also not obesessed about learning right now

 ## Team tasks management
 - [EvidenceBasedScheduling]